As an Amazon Associate I earn from qualifying purchases.

 How to Make Orange Olive Oil Cake

-- Dry ingredients.
+Step 1: Preheat oven to 350 degrees F. Prepare your 9-inch round cake pan by lightly greasing it with oil.
 Combine sifted flour, baking soda, baking powder, and salt then set aside.

-- Wet ingredients.
+Step 2: Wet ingredients.
 Mix the sugar, orange juice, olive oil, vanilla, and orange zest in a bowl until well combined.

-- Combine dry ingredients with wet ingredients using a spatula.
+Step 3: Combine dry ingredients with wet ingredients using a spatula.
 Mix everything well.

-- Pour the Orange Olive Oil batter into the cake pan and bake for 35 minutes.
+Step 4: Pour the Orange Olive Oil batter into the cake pan and bake for 35 minutes.
+Allow cooling on a rack before unmolding.

 Frequently Asked Questions

-- What is an Olive Oil Cake?
 Some say this is the dairy-free version of a classic pound cake because it removes dairy butter from the equation.
 Though most recipes still use egg, this vegan version does not require one.
 Here’s a great guide on some vegan egg replacers for baking!

-- What to do if I don’t have a zester?
 No zester or grater, no problem!
 Just use a regular vegetable peeler or take a small sharp knife.
 Working from top to bottom, peel off a strip of orange skin.
 We simply want orange skin with no white at the bottom.
 If this happens, you may have peeled it too deeply.

-- I know Olive Oil has a stronger taste than other oils; will this affect the taste of the cake?
 Not at all.
 Olive oil does not give an overpowering taste, but instead, it adds another depth of flavor to the cake.

-- Is it healthier than other cakes?
 It is as healthy as any cake recipe can be.
 Olive oil is the healthiest oil in the world, after all!

-- What is the best orange to use for this recipe?
 While you can use any oranges for this recipe, Navel and Valencia are great options because of their juiciness and sweetness.

 - Use a variety of citrus fruits.
 This recipe can also be made using other citruses like lemon, mandarin, citron, tangerine, limes, and grapefruits.